original-shaun-reed/banking-service-api/README.md

 When running this project the default host will be  **http://localhost:8087**

 *When the project is in runtime;*
-<br />There are six end points (APIs) that has their unique request and response bodies with a ***Content-Type: application/json*** header when making use of these APIs as well as more than **20 Unit tests with 100% coverage on services**
+<br />There are 7 (3 for savings account/3 for current account/1 for tranfer) end points that exists in this API that has their unique request and response bodies with a ***Content-Type: application/json*** header when making use of these APIs as well as more than **40 Unit tests with 100% coverage on services**
 ***
 ***